Little, unassuming Connecticut can be a surprisingly romantic place.

 - The Holiday-esque stone cottage in Granby

 - The beautifully restored historic cottage from 1790 in Westport

 Most inns and hotels only offer working fireplaces in colder months of the year, generally from October to March or April.

 To be fair:

-Why would you want a fireplace in the summer?
+Why would you want a fireplace during the summer, even in Connecticut?

 It’s a recipe for having to keep your air conditioning blasting just to keep the room tolerable, because profuse sweating is not romantic.

 Waterfront getaways in Connecticut